lmparppei/Beat/Developer Documentation/About Beat.md

 `Document` is a massive class, and I'm sorry for that.
 It is that because of legacy reasons (meaning me being bad at Objective C) and I'm not proud of it.
 I've started moving a lot of stuff to an OS-agnostic class called `BeatDocumentBaseController`, which is the superclass of both macOS and iOS implementations of the actual document view.

+At some point I should migrate the document class to the more modern approach, where the document is NOT the actual view controller.
+This current setup is a legacy macOS thing.
+It's not that hard, but requires some hard manual labor.
+AI wasn't able to do it for me.

 Start from `windowControllerDidLoadNib` and work from there.
 Document loading is throttled using chained GC dispatches, and might be a bit confusing at first.

 From there, editing a document is this constant three-way ping-pong of `BeatTextView`, `Document` and `ContinuousFountainParser`.
 It's often unclear what happens in `BeatTextView`, and what happens in `Document`.